dreamweaver3x/URL-shortener-server/README.md

 # URL shortener server
-This is my http web server.
+This is my http web server with echo framework.
 It can shrink the URL and contain information about the number redirects and accessibility of the link, using the short URL.
 ## packages
 ### repository
 Here's where all actions with database happen.